towerbrother/laura-giorgio-com/README.md

 - authentication to manage guest list
 - set up a newsletter
 - set up a payment gateway to manage wedding contribution
+- 100% test coverage
+- add some form of tracking
 - ...
 TBC